SergiiGlad/devops/linux/HardInfo.md

 $ lshw -short
 ```

-The long full froms but hard to read output
+The long full forms but hard to read output

 ```hwinfo``` or ```lshw```